 We believe everyone can be creative.
 But being creative in a business context can be hard.

 That’s usually down to the culture of the business.
 Culture’s how things get done, and it impacts key areas like people and processes.

 But most businesses don’t set up their culture to allow people to be creative.

 They set it up to drive efficiency.
 To control and keep things on track.
 That discourages breakthrough ideas and attracts the type of person who puts up barriers to creative thinking.

 3 types of people who create barriers to creative thinking

 The people who create barriers to creative thinking usually have some sort of power in the business.
 If they didn’t, people would just ignore their challenges and be creative anyway.

-To bring each type to life, we’ve created little character portraits of them.
-They’re an amalgamation of different people we know who are like this.
-Though we’ve made them all men here, it’s usually their leadership position not their gender which drives the behaviour. (in fact we’ve also added alternate names for them if you’d rather picture them as female leaders).
+To bring each type to life, we’ve created some short character portraits.
+They’re a composite of people we know who do these things.
+Though we’ve made them all men here, it’s usually their leadership position not their gender which drives the behaviour. (we added alternate female names if you’d rather picture them that way).

 Controlling Chris (Christine)